 Apple Cider Vinegar

-Apple cider vinegar has a brownish-gold color and is made from cider or apple must, through fermenting the sugars from apples.
+- Apple cider vinegar: It has a brownish-gold color and is made from cider or apple must, through fermenting the sugars from apples.
 High quality brands may also contain malic, lactic acids, potassium, enzymes, amino acids.